 The GPS Tool Kit program disk includes several TSIP interface programs designed to help developer's evaluate and integrate the GPS module and create GPS and differential GPS applications.
 These programs run on a PC-Windows 95 or NT platform.
-They are intended as a base upon which to build application specific software, so the source code in ANSI C is included for many of these programs.
-The GPS Tool Kit program disk includes the following programs:
+They are a base on which to build application specific software, so the source code in ANSI C is included for many of these programs.
+The GPS Tool Kit program disk includes the following programs.

-32 bit Windows Applications
+32 bit Windows Applications:

-TSIPMonitor32: is a 32 bit windows application which interfaces with a TSIPspeaking receiver through a serial port.
+TSIPMonitor32: a 32 bit windows application that interfaces with a TSIP-speaking receiver through a serial port.
 The program accepts TSIP reports and displays them in a window with fields for position, velocity, time, receiver status and satellite track status.
-It allows the user to exercise some basic TSIP commands.
+It allows you to exercise some basic TSIP commands.
 TSIPMonitor32 can also log TSIP report in binary format for later translation.

-DOS Programs and C Source Code
+DOS Programs and C Source Code:

-TSIPCHAT.EXE: is a 16 bit DOS-based application which interfaces with a TSIP speaking receiver through a serial port.
-It allows the user to exercise all TSIP commands.
+TSIPCHAT.EXE: a 16 bit DOS-based application that interfaces with a TSIP speaking receiver through a serial port.
+It allows you to exercise all TSIP commands.
 TSIPCHAT can log a TSIP report in binary format.
 Source code is provided.

-TSIPPRNT.EXE: is a 16 bit DOS-based application which interprets a binary TSIP data stream, such as logged by TSIPCHAT or TSIPMonitor32, and prints it to a file.
+TSIPPRNT.EXE: a 16 bit DOS-based application that interprets a binary TSIP data stream, such as logged by TSIPCHAT or TSIPMonitor32, and prints it to a file.
 Source code is provided.

-For further information on the above programs, see the README file on the Toolkit disk.
+For further information on the programs, see the README file on the Tool Kit disk.